HOW HUALAPAI INDIGENOUS PEOPLE SURVIVED AND THRIVE AT GRAND CANYON WEST

 TRADITIONS ON DISPLAY

-When you visit Grand Canyon West, the tribe’s culture and traditions are also on display.
+When you visit Grand Canyon West, the Hualapai tribe history, culture and traditions are also on display.
 The self-guided tour through Eagle Point’s authentic Native American Village shows you how Indigenous peoples actually lived with traditionally built housing (they didn’t all live in teepees), earthen ovens, and sweat lodges.
 The outdoor amphitheater offers a shady spot to enjoy the musical sounds and magical dances of the Bird Singers of the Hualapai Tribe, as well as other tribes (dates and times to be determined).
-And, before or after a walk on the sky at Skywalk, explore the Hualapai Nation and the reservation exhibits found on the first floor of the building, including a photograph of Hualapai Charley, Leve Leve, and Schrum, and a large display of all of the “Pai” affiliated ancestral clan/band territorial homelands.
+And, before or after a walk on the sky at Skywalk, explore the Hualapai Tribe and the reservation exhibits found on the first floor of the building, including a photograph of Hualapai Charley, Leve Leve, and Schrum, and a large display of all of the “Pai” affiliated ancestral clan/band territorial homelands.